Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-12-release-notes.md

 }
 ```

 A new capability to extract unsigned content from a digitally signed PDF has been introduced.
-This enhancement, is implemented through the [UnsignedContentAbsorber](https://docs.aspose.com/pdf/net/extract-image-and-signature-information/#1-unsignedcontentabsorberresult) class, which can detect changes to pages, form fields, annotations, and XForms that are not covered by a signature.
+This enhancement is implemented by the [UnsignedContentAbsorber](https://docs.aspose.com/pdf/net/extract-image-and-signature-information/#1-unsignedcontentabsorberresult) class, which detects changes to pages, form fields, annotations, and XForms that are not covered by a signature.

 ```csharp
 // For complete examples and data files, visit https://github.com/aspose-pdf/Aspose.PDF-for-.NET